 Ready to start ticking off that Bali bucket list?
 Here’s the good news - long weekends, week-long public holidays & Balinese ceremonies await!

-Because it’s never too soon to start planning your next beachfront vacay, we’ve put together a list of all the public holidays in Bali and Indonesia in 2020 – the national calendar celebrations and traditional festivities that could shape your 2020 travel itinerary.
+Because it’s never too soon to start planning your next beachfront escape, we’ve put together a list of all the public holidays in Bali and Indonesia in 2021 – the national calendar celebrations and traditional festivities that could shape your 2021 itinerary.
 Whether you want to check out a Balinese ceremony, or you simply want to avoid any additional holiday traffic, we’ve got you covered with these important diary dates.

 For Bali’s expats, you’ll be pleased to hear there are plenty of loooong, long weekends on the horizon for your island escapes (plus plenty of ways to maximise your Annual Leave), while for the culture-vultures out there, why not plan your trip around a special Balinese holiday to get a taste of the island’s enchanting culture?
 Whatever you choose, get those calendars at the ready!

 Friday 1st January – New Year’s Day

 Thursday 11th March – The Ascension of the Prophet Muhammad